West ponders how to stop - or fight - a new Great War

 A near collision between U.S. and Chinese warships in January, a mock Russian attack on a U.S. destroyer in the Black Sea in April and periodic confrontations between long-range bombers and other aircraft show the risks, experts warn.

-Last week on Japan and China accused each other of "dangerous" and "over the top" actions after warplanes came within a few dozen meters.
+Last week on Japan and China accused each other of "dangerous" and "over the top" actions after warplanes came within a few dozen metres.

 Any additional challenge to the West, some analysts say, is that both Russia and China know Washington would struggle to handle simultaneous confrontations.